DePhoegon/WordGuess/README.md

 **Note:** Running WordGuess in *Windows Terminal* (wt.exe) may cause visual issues such as display glitches.

-Manually resizing the terminal window will properly *center* ther playfield each 'draw;.
+Manually resizing the terminal window will properly *center* ther playfield each 'draw'.

 ## Features